 "For collapsed haplotype patterns within a pedigree, the frequencies will be normalized such that they sum to 1": It seems to me that the haplotype frequencies will sum to 1 by design.
 Is this not the case?

+We verified that haplotype frequencies will sum to 1 by design and we removed the statement from the manuscript.

 "For variants having high MAFs it is not advisable to include them in regional marker generation, as their genotypes may predominate the marker pattern.
 We therefore exclude variants above a specified MAF cutoff and these markers are analyzed individually.": All markers jointly reflect the transmission of chromosomes from parents to offspring.
 Do you advocate analyzing the same region twice, with inheritance inferred in a non-redundant manner from two different types of variants?